Explanation of the Middle Tennessee Air Quality Forecast

 ||Health warnings of emergency conditions.
 The entire population is more likely to be affected.

-View the "Air Quality Index Levels" chart as an Adobe Acrobat document.
+Download the "Air Quality Index Levels" chart

 The forecasts are made by using historical air quality and meteorological data (to determine trends) combined with current monitored air quality data and the expected meteorology for the forecast period.
 This data is then analyzed by computer models to predict the maximum PM2.5 and 8-hour average ozone concentration in the eight county area comprising the Nashville Metropolitan Statistical Area (MSA).